01 Jul 2025

 The findings did more than fill a report: they reshaped Acorn’s grant-making.
 Donor funds were channelled towards emergency housing initiatives, youth employment programmes and mental-health services, areas the survey showed needed urgent attention.

-Today Vital Signs remains Acorn’s compass: every three years the research is refreshed, and its dashboards are shared openly with councils, charities and fellow funders so the whole region can “sing from the same song sheet” when setting priorities.
+Today Vital Signs remains Acorn’s compass: every few years the research is refreshed, in partnership with other local funders and TCC, so the whole region can “sing from the same song sheet” when setting priorities.

-Arts in the spotlight – In 2016 radiologist-turned-patron Dr Jann Medlicott endowed what is now the $65,000 Jann Medlicott Acorn Prize for Fiction, lifting the foundation’s profile onto the national cultural stage.
+• Arts in the spotlight – In 2016 radiologist-turned-patron Dr Jann Medlicott endowed what is now the annual $65,000 Jann Medlicott Acorn Prize for Fiction, lifting the foundation’s profile onto the national cultural stage.

 Scaling Impact and Meeting Crisis.